-The University of Puget Sound as a residential liberal arts college affirms the educational benefits inherent in this kind of undergraduate experience.
-Student learning, in and out of the classroom, and student success are enhanced by the on-campus residential experience.
+The University of Puget Sound, as a residential liberal arts college, affirms the educational benefits inherent in this kind of undergraduate experience.
+The on-campus residential experience enhances student learning, in and out of the classroom, and student success.
 Being a part of a community of scholars is also reinforced by living in campus housing.
-Because of this, Puget Sound requires all students to live on-campus for their first two academic years with the university and significant numbers of students choose to continue living on campus through graduation to fully reap the benefits of a residential liberal arts experience.
-These terms and conditions outlined are binding for the entire academic year once a student has a specific housing assignment.
+Because of this, Puget Sound requires all students to live on-campus for their first two academic years with the university.
+Significant numbers of students choose to continue living on campus through graduation to reap the benefits of a residential liberal arts experience fully.
+These terms and conditions are binding for the entire academic year once a student has a specific housing assignment.
 This contract applies to all student residents of university-owned facilities.

 Enrollment: Residents of university housing must be enrolled students attending classes with a minimum enrollment of 2.0 units per semester.
-Residents who fall below the 2.0 unit requirement must request special permission from Residence Life to remain in a university-owned facility in order to avoid a violation of this contract.
+Residents who fall below the 2.0 unit requirement must request special permission from Residence Life to remain in a university-owned facility to avoid this contract.

-Meal Plans: Students who live in the Residence Halls, Union Avenue housing, and Langlow House are required to purchase a meal plan each semester.
-Students living in residential houses may choose to purchase a meal plan on a voluntary basis.
+Meal Plans: Students who live in the Residence Halls, Union Avenue housing, and Langlow House must purchase a meal plan each semester.
+Students living in residential houses may choose to purchase a meal plan voluntarily.

 Requests for Residential Policy Exemption & Housing Contract Appeals

 Appeals to be released from the residential requirement or cancel a housing contract must be submitted to the Residence Life office via the On-Campus Housing Contract Appeal form.

 Exceptions to the residential 2-year life on requirement are made for: